ash-codess/Scientific-Computing-with-Python/readme.md

 - **03_Expense-tracker:**
   - In this project, we'll explore the power of Lambda Functions by creating an expense tracker.
 The resulting app will demonstrate how we can use Lambda Functions for efficient, streamlined operations.

+- **04_Case-convertor:**
+  - List Comprehension is a way to construct a new Python list from an iterable types: lists, tuples, and strings.
+All without using a for loop or the `.append()` list method.
+In this project, we'll write a program that takes a string formatted in Camel Case or Pascal Case, then converts it into Snake Case.

 ## Certification Completion